neurocausal/neurocausal_meta/README.md

 The base code of NeuroCausal, a platform for meta-analysis of the neuropsychological data inspired by [NeuroQuery](https://github.com/neuroquery/neuroquery).

-Given a cognitive/psychological term (e.g. face processing), it produces a brain map of the brain area whose integrity is necessary to enable such processe/representation (e.g. a lesio in that area would lead to prosopagnosia).
+Given a cognitive/psychological term (e.g. face processing), it produces a brain map of the brain area whose integrity is necessary to enable such processe/representation (e.g. a lesion in that area would lead to prosopagnosia).

+If you would like to know more about our mission and goals, please read [our blogposts](https://neurocausal.github.io/posts/)

 ## Getting started